-- 32.6.
+- 32.1.
+A maximum 20 mph speed limit is in force in all areas of the Venue apart from the Paddock, Entertainment & Retail areas where it is 5pmh. - 32.2.
+No paddock scooters or push bikes are permitted on site unless authorised by the Organising Club. - 32.3.
+Public (and children) are permitted in working paddock areas, therefore drivers/riders must take extra care in these tight localised areas. - 32.4.
+Venue signage must be adhered to. - 32.5.
+All vehicles driven on site must be road-legal and covered by valid vehicle insurance (including when riding all mopeds, scooters, and quads). - 32.6.
 All personnel using vehicles on site must hold a current UK driving license (or equivalent), including scooters. - 32.7.
 Helmets must be worn by those riding scooters and mopeds outside the paddock and pits.
-It is SCLs recommendation that helmets are worn at all times riding around site. - 32.8.
+It is MSVs recommendation that helmets are worn at all times riding around site. - 32.8.
 All vehicles must at all times, keep to the marked roads when moving around the Venue. - 32.9.
 Children are not permitted to ride scooters or quads at any time or be carried as passengers. - 32.10.
 No eating/drinking or the use of mobile phones whilst riding or driving. - 32.11.
 Keys must be removed from the ignition of all vehicles when parked or not in use.
 (Vehicles have been stolen). - 32.12.
 Riders or passengers on scooters or motorbikes must not carry unsecured loads. - 32.13.
-Hover-boards, electric balance boards or equivalent (non-road legal) electric scooters are prohibited from site (disabled blue badge holders may be permitted to ride electric vehicles to aid access, with SCL permission on entrance. - 32.14.
+Hover-boards, electric balance boards or equivalent (non-road legal) electric scooters are prohibited from site (disabled blue badge holders may be permitted to ride electric vehicles to aid access, with MSV permission on entrance. - 32.14.
 Children are not permitted to play games in the paddocks, or pit areas due to the high numbers of vehicle movements in these areas during the day or night.
 (No ball games, bicycles or other).
 Move into quieter parts of the venue for these activities, away from vehicles. - 32.15.
 Children must always be supervised at all times in the Paddock and Pit areas.
 They are not permitted in the pit lane. - 32.16.
 Vehicles must be driven or ridden as per manufacturer's instructions and with the set amount of passengers.
 (E.g., A 2 seat buggy must not carry more than 1 passenger with the driver no standing on the back). - 32.17.
 Breaches to this guidance may result in vehicle keys being taken and vehicles confiscated until teams leave site. - 32.18.
-SCL reserve the right to search any person or vehicle that comes on to or leaves the venue at any time.
+MSV reserve the right to search any person or vehicle that comes on to or leaves the venue at any time.
 CCTV and ANPR camera technology is used at the Venue.